- The School

 - Sensory and/or Physical Needs

 When a student has been identified as having SEND, their name is placed on the SEND Register and Students with an Education, Health and Care Plan (EHCP) will be assigned a Keyworker.
 The Keyworker is responsible for assisting the student in target setting and helping to monitor progress through the mapping of provision.
 All members of staff have access to the Register which is regularly revised so that staff are aware of any changes or additions.
-Further, all subject teachers receive group lists which include the students’ SEND Level and access to a Student Passport where applicable.
+Further, all subject teachers receive group lists which include the students’ SEND Level and access to a SEND Student Profiles where applicable.
 This enables all staff to be part of the monitoring and review process.

 All parents/carers are informed that their child’s name is included on the SEND Register.
 They will be kept regularly informed and consulted on issues relating to their child’s progress.